-Initiative: Currently (Spring 2021) the Board is working with the Victoria Sales Tax Development Corporation (VSTDC) on submission of a High Demand Job Training (HDJT) to TWC.
-The proposal includes partnering with three highly respected training entities, Victoria College (VC), Victoria ISD (VISD), and Mid Coast Construction Academy (MCA) that collectively operate in each county that Workforce Solutions Golden Crescent (WSGC) serves.
+Initiative: In Spring 2021, the Board worked with the Victoria Sales Tax Development Corporation (VSTDC) on submission of a \$290,000.00 High Demand Job Training (HDJT) to TWC.
+The application was approved and funded by TWC in June 2021 and successfully completed on December 31, 2022.
+Likewise, we are in the process of applying for a second HDJT grant in January 2023 for ~\$300,000.00 to expand training capacity and the number of work-ready individuals.
+Both proposals included partnering with three highly respected training entities, Victoria College (VC), Victoria ISD (VISD), and Mid Coast Construction Academy (MCA) that collectively operate in each county that Workforce Solutions Golden Crescent (WSGC) serves.
 Moreover, their projects address training shortages in targeted and demand occupations from a regional perspective and designate funds to a mix of HS (public and private), college students, and adults enrolled in Department of Labor Registered Apprenticeships and Pre-Apprenticeships and other classroom-based training program.
 Perhaps equally important, is that this entire collaboration (VSTDC, VC, MCA, VISD, WSGC) reflects the willingness of the City of Victoria's civic, business, and education leaders to truly invest in the economic vitality of its community and neighbors by supporting these types of initiatives.
+We recognize these partnerships and the resulting key strategies in our plan, can and have, resulted in truly significant outcomes and progress, fostering innovation and improved participant engagement and outcomes in workforce development in the Golden Crescent.